 PURCHASING A LAPTOP FROM THE ACADEMY

-Each spring, Albuquerque Academy offers a laptop which meets the LINKS criterion.
-For the 2018-19 school year, we have this model available for $695:
+Each spring, Albuquerque Academy offers a laptop which meets the LINKS criterion; the 2019 order window has closed.
+Following are the specifications for the 2019-20 model:

-- 3 year Warranty with Accidental Damage (battery and power cable NOT included)
+3 years Warranty with Accidental Damage Protection (battery and power cord NOT included)

 Questions About 1:1 Laptops

 Will the Academy back up my data?